vuestorefront/vue-storefront/packages/core/docs/general/key-concepts.md

 ## Easy configuration

-We did our best to keep configuration as simple and intuitive as possible.
+We did our best to keep the configuration as simple and intuitive as possible.
 Therefore, Vue Storefront applications can be configured by modifying just two files:

 - `nuxt.config.js` - main Nuxt.js configuration file used to control your Nuxt App and frontend-related features of Vue Storefront;